A history of LGBTQ+ representation in film

 1915: Charlie Chaplin is ‘A Woman’

-Prior to Hollywood’s Hays Code—which prohibited positive depictions of queerness, among other things, for decades—films often used gender-role-reversal scenarios for humor.
+Prior to Hollywood’s Hays Code—which prohibited for decades positive depictions of queerness, among other things—films often used gender-role-reversal scenarios for humor.
 An especially prominent example of this “crossdressing” comedy phenomenon is Charlie Chaplin’s 1915 two-reel “A Woman.”
 The story sees him transforming into a woman to toy with two men’s affections, and Chaplin’s character eventually tricks them into kissing each other.

 Lone Star Corporation